Oh! Phnom Penh: Composition

-The title of Oh!
-Phnom Penh echoes as in a palinode the first words "Oh!
-Battambang" of the Cambodian rock classic Champa Battambang, and the difference of tone and content between the two songs reflects the dramatic shift from the joie de vivre of the Sangkum to the devastation of Year Zero.
+The title of "Oh!
+Phnom Penh" echoes, as a palinode, the first words "Oh!
+Battambang" of the Cambodian rock classic "Champa Battambang", and the difference of tone and content between the two songs reflects the dramatic shift from the joie de vivre of the Sangkum to the devastation of Year Zero.
 The melody of the song is monodic and follows the lines of the Cambodian lament of smot creating an effect of nostalgia and sadness on the heart of Khmer people.